 Coronavirus (COVID-19) is bringing out the best – and worst – in people.
 For every story of Italians serenading their neighbors, there’s another of a scammer trying to steal people’s money.
+According to a report from Comparitech, over 3.8 million Americans were victims of fraud and scams. in 2019.
 Both the Federal Trade Commission (FTC) and Experian are offering advice on how to keep your money safe during the coronavirus pandemic.

 Avoiding Coronavirus Scams

 Scams are a normal part of life, unfortunately.
 And that is certainly the case during the current COVID-19 outbreak.
 Fortunately, there are proactive steps you can take to protect yourself.
 Here are a few FTC tips:

 - Don’t Click Links from Sources You Don’t Trust – Scammers frequently steal information by posing as reputable links.
 Before you click anything, check the actual link you are clicking.
 Don’t recognize it?
 Does it appear different than what it’s claiming to be?
 Don’t click it.

 - Ignore Vaccine Emails – There are currently no known vaccines for COVID-19.
 If you receive anything claiming to have information on a “cure,” avoid it.

 - Do Your Homework – Before donating to any charity, GoFundMe, or anything else, always do your research to ensure it is a worthy – and real – charity.